mrinalgupta24/Savante/README.md

 Once the development server is running, you can access the app by visiting http://localhost:3000 in your web browser.
 Here's how to use the app:

-1. View Home Page:
-Click on the "Home" button to access the home page of the website.
+1. Click on the "Home" button to access the home page of the website.

-2.Access Login Page:
-Click on the "Login" button to navigate to the login page.
+2. Click on the "Login" button to navigate to the login page.

-3.Access Sign-Up Page:
-Click on the "Join Us" button to be directed to the sign-up page.
+3. Click on the "Join Us" button to be directed to the sign-up page.